evidentlyai/evidently/docs/book/customization/options-for-color-schema.md

 ![Data Drift](../../images/01\_data\_drift.png)

-To change the colors in the widgets, you can create an object `ColorOptions` from the `evidently.options.color_scheme`, replace the values you need, and use it in options list when you create a dashboard.
+To change the colors in the widgets, you can create an object `ColorOptions` from the `evidently.options.color_scheme`, replace the values you need, and use it in the options list when you create a dashboard.

 ```python
 from evidently.options import ColorOptions